apollographql/apollo-client/.changeset/smooth-plums-shout.md

 "@apollo/client": patch
 ---

-ObservableQuery: only report results for the current variables
+ObservableQuery: prevent reporting results of previous queries if the variables changed since